** For mixing engineers just looking for the requirements, you can skip the first sections and find what you need below **

 1: Aim to leave at least -3db headroom (ideally from the largest peak) on the master meter.

 This means that there is a gap between the highest peak on the tracks volume meter is approximately -3db from the total peak on the master meter.
 It is important that headroom is given for optimum results.
 I use specific equipment and gear that will alter the amplitude of the track and this will require some room to move, enabling me to choose where boost and cuts will be without the risk of clipping.
-Please also note that just lowering the master fader is not the best way to go to achieve this and you are best to lower the individual tracks/busses themselves.
+Please also note that just lowering the master fader is not the best way to go to achieve this if you have any potential clipping or popping present, as they will still be present.
+Just Quieter.
+You are best to lower the individual tracks/busses themselves.
 This can be difficult later when detailed factors like automation come into play! which is why I put this first, in hope that it will be always considered from the start of your mixes.
 You will also find how much more open your mixes really sound when you don’t mix them so loud.

 Example: As you can see by this image of the Master Bus, the peak (orange indicators) have not passed the -3db and the peak indicator (bottom right) says the highest peak so far has been -3.5db.